Resources: Guidelines for Writing a Clear Business Purpose

 - Where did the activity take place?

 Give the name(s) of the person(s) and their organization and/or department involved in the activity.
-For example, if reimbursement related to a business meal, the WHO component would be a list of the attendees and their affiliation to Stanford.
+For example, if a reimbursement request or Purchasing Card transaction is related to a business meal, the WHO component would be a list of the attendees and their affiliation to Stanford.

 Explain the activity or circumstance that gave rise to the expenditure.